 There are three more areas I’d like to bring up, and I’m going to save them for Part 2.
-They’re not a secret, mind you, they’re up on our website and we’re running a online course to introduce you to them starting March 7.
+They’re not a secret, mind you, they’re up on our website and we run live online courses to introduce them.
+Check out when the next online course starts here.

 Part two will come next week, and in the meantime I invite you to try this quick and simple quiz to see what areas might be holding you back.